 LBBC's services are available in print, online, by phone and in person.
 This national organization provides educational webinars and guides in print, as well as real help over the phone through its helpline.
-Dr. Fisher's patient care coordinator is a trained Young Advocate with LBBC.
+Furthermore, our office's reconstructive patient care coordinator is a trained Young Advocate with LBBC.

 CancerCare offers counseling and support groups both online and over the telephone.
 They also provide financial assistance for co-pays, transportation, home and childcare.

 Hope Scarves helps survivors share scarves and inspiration with those going through treatment.
 When you request a scarf, you will also receive the stories of the women who wore it before you.